scriptrdotio/eurotech_simpleapp/documentation/installing_the_application.md

 ## Configure the application

-**Note** The below steps are provided for your information.
-You can skip them by running the **/installer/install** script that ships with the application.
+*The below steps are provided for your information.
+You can skip them by running the **/installer/install** script that ships with the application.*

 ### Create a sub-domain for your scriptr account